 Biodiversity Data Mobilization

 This course enables students to plan and implement biodiversity data mobilization efforts effectively using accepted community standards.
 Its aim is to increase the volume, richness and quality of the data published through the GBIF network.
+This course was first developed as part of the Biodiversity Information for Development (BID) programme funded by the European Union.
 Topics include:

 - Project planning